Believe women

 "Believe women" is an American political slogan arising out of the #MeToo movement.
 It refers to accepting women's allegations of sexual harassment or sexual assault at face value.
+The phrase grew in popularity in response to the Brett Kavanaugh Supreme Court nomination.

 Jude Doyle, writing for Elle, argues that the phrase means "don't assume women as a gender are especially deceptive or vindictive, and recognize that false allegations are less common than real ones."

-The phrase grew in popularity in response to the Brett Kavanaugh Supreme Court nomination.
-On September 28, 2018, the dating app Bumble took out a full-page advertisement in The New York Times saying simply, "Believe women".